exue026/virtual-coin-exchange/README.md

 ## Run

-Install MongoDB if you don't have it.
-If you have it installed, run
+Install MongoDB locally if you don't already have it.
+Once you have it installed, run

 ```
-sudo mongod
+sudo ~/mongodb/bin/mongod
 ```

 to start it locally.